North Maluku: Etymology

-Historically, the term Maluku referred to the four royal centers in North Maluku, namely Ternate, Tidore, Bacan and Jailolo.
+Historically, the term Maluku referred to the four royal centres in North Maluku, namely Ternate, Tidore, Bacan and Jailolo.
 A type of confederation consisting of the four kingdoms, which most likely emerged in the 14th century, was called Moloku Kie Raha or "Four Mountains of Maluku".
 Although the four kingdoms subsequently expanded and covered the entire North Maluku region (as now defined) and parts of Sulawesi and New Guinea, the area of expansion was originally not included in the term Maluku.
 This only referred to the four main clove-producing islands to the west of Halmahera: Ternate, Tidore.
 Moti and Makian.
 Bacan further to the south, and Jailolo on Halmahera, were also commonly included in Maluku Proper, the four kingdoms forming a ritual quadripartition with connotations to local cosmology.

 The etymology of the word Maluku is not very clear, and it has been a matter of debate for many experts.
-The etymology of the word Maluku is not very clear, and it has been a matter of debate for many experts.
 The first recorded word that can be identified with Maluku comes from Nagarakretagama, an Old Javanese eulogy of 1365.
 Canto 14 stanza 5 mentioned Maloko, which Pigeaud identified with Ternate or Moluccas.
 A theory holds that the name Maluku comes from the concept of "Maluku Kie Raha".
 "Raha" means four, while "kie" here means mountain. referring to 4 mountains of Ternate, Tidore, Bacan, and Jailolo (Halmahera) which have their own kolano (title for local kings).
 Therefore, the Maluku can come from: "Moloku" here means to grasp or hold.
 Using these the meaning of "Moloku Kie Raha" is "confederation of four mountain".
 However the root word "loku" comes from local Malay creole word for a unit, therefore not an indigenous language.
 The other idea is the word originated from "Maloko" which is a combination of "Ma" which is for support and "Loko" refer to area.
-The phrase "Maloko Kie Raha" means "the place/world which have four mountains".
+The phrase "Maloko Kie Raha" means "the place/world which has four mountains".